mkarnebeek/blog.netk.nl/_posts/2025-04-18-zha-stability.md

 # Enable Source Routing

+Update May 2025: I had to disable this again, as my Sonoff TRVZB TRV's spammed the logs quite a bit with `ZIGBEE_DELIVERY_FAILED: 3074` messages.
+Also, the positive effect of changing this setting is pretty hard to validate, so I disabled again for now.
+{: .notice--warning}

 ZHA uses something called Table Routing to determine routes in the network.
 This relies on router devices in your network to maintain a table of nodes they can see.
 Since it's generally known that not every manufacturer implements this the same way and some simply don't work well, it's basically asking for trouble.
 Combining old Hue lamps with Xiaomi battery-powered sensors?
 Guaranteed issues.

 The alternative is Source Routing (this is also used by default in Zigbee2MQTT).
 Here, the coordinator determines the route through the network.
 This also results in less broadcast traffic.